Primexz/lndnotify/README.md

 ## Contributing

 > [!NOTE]
-> This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+> This project uses <a href="https://www.conventionalcommits.org/en/v1.0.0/" target="_blank">Conventional Commits</a> for commit messages.
 Please follow the guidelines when contributing.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)